casper-ecosystem/cep-78-enhanced-nft/docs/tutorials/getting-started/full-installation-tutorial.md

 Before using this guide, ensure you meet the following requirements:

 - Set up the [development prerequisites](https://docs.casper.network/developers/prerequisites/), including the [Casper client](https://docs.casper.network/developers/prerequisites/#install-casper-client)
-- Get a valid [node address](https://docs.casper.network/developers/prerequisites/#acquire-node-address-from-network-peers), or use the following Testnet node: [https://rpc.testnet.casperlabs.io/](https://rpc.testnet.casperlabs.io/)
+- Get a valid [node address](https://docs.casper.network/developers/prerequisites/#acquire-node-address-from-network-peers) from the network
 - Know how to install a [smart contract](https://docs.casper.network/developers/cli/sending-deploys/) on a Casper network
 - Hold enough CSPR tokens to pay for transactions